-Cross-boundary strategic issues are well established; these were identified during production of the adopted District Plan and through ongoing dialogue between authorities during production of respective Local Plans and Local Plan Reviews.
-The Council is aware of the housing and employment need positions of its neighbours through ongoing work, joint evidence base commissions and crossboundary strategic working (such as ongoing progress with the Local Strategic Statement 'LSS3' with the West Sussex and Greater Brighton authorities as described in Section 2).
+Cross-boundary strategic issues are well established; these were identified during the production of the adopted District Plan and through ongoing dialogue between authorities during the production of respective Local Plans and Local Plan Reviews.
+The Council is aware of the housing and employment need positions of its neighbours through ongoing work, joint evidence base commissions and cross-boundary strategic working (such as ongoing progress with the Local Strategic Statement 'LSS3' with the West Sussex and Greater Brighton authorities as described in Section 2).

 Officers held a briefing with neighbouring and nearby authorities on the purposes and review of the District Plan.
-This session also contained a briefing on the district's housing requirement and site selection process.
+This session also contained a briefing on the district's housing requirements and site selection process.
 The Site Selection Methodology was shared with all parties for comments; these have been reflected in the final version for publication.

-Duty to co-operate meetings have been held with Crawley and Horsham at officer level to discuss the unmet need position within the Northern West Sussex Housing Market Area and to seek solutions.
-In addition, meetings have been ongoing with neighbouring authorities where there are likely to be crossboundary impacts.
+Duty to co-operate meetings have been held with Crawley and Horsham at the officer level to discuss the unmet need position within the Northern West Sussex Housing Market Area and to seek solutions.
+In addition, meetings have been ongoing with neighbouring authorities where there are likely to be cross-boundary impacts.

-The duty to co-operate is an ongoing process and further cooperation will occur as the draft Plan progresses.
-In accordance with the NPPF, Statements of Common Ground will be prepared to capture cross-boundary matters and document progress in cooperating to address these, as the Draft Plan progresses towards Submission.
+The duty to co-operate is an ongoing process, and further co-operation will occur as the draft Plan progresses.
+In accordance with the NPPF, Statements of Common Ground will be prepared to capture cross-boundary matters and document progress in co-operating to address these as the Draft Plan progresses towards Submission.